 My little town wasn’t one of the cool New Mexico towns like Taos or Santa Fe.

-My town had ranchers, a Wal-Mart, a few street lights and dusty parking lots.
+My town had ranchers, a Wal-Mart, a few street lights, and dusty parking lots.

 It did have a couple of art galleries and of course the food co-op, but even then it was sleepy at best.
 Silver City, New Mexico was the consolation destination if you weren’t cool enough or didn’t have enough money to live in Santa Fe.
-So it attracted a lot of people who were looking for a place to call home that was little different, tucked away and affordable.
+So it attracted a lot of people who were looking for a place to call home that was a little different, tucked away, and affordable.

 Silver City is a unique place where hippies and ranchers collide and you can’t miss the aroma of patchouli and cow farts as you roll into town.